-- 1. What are your career goals?
+1. What are your career goals?
 Do you need an advanced degree to accomplish them?
-This is important, irrespective of studying abroad. - 2.
-Will you have enough time to prepare for the entrance exams you need to take?
+This is important, irrespective of studying abroad.

+- 2. Will you have enough time to prepare for the entrance exams you need to take?
 Are you willing to spend time doing that while abroad? - 3.
 Some students find that trying to prepare for graduate or professional school while abroad is a difficult challenge.
 For those students, delaying graduate school might be a good idea.
 Graduate school will always be available, but this might be your only chance to study abroad, so make the most of it.

 The typical timeline for applying to graduate/professional school is available at www.dickinson.edu/student-life/resources/career-center/content/student/Grad-School-Timeline/.
 Review the timeline to see what you can do before, during and after your abroad experience.
 If you are studying abroad for the fall semester only, you should be able to follow this timeline easily.
-In either gase, one or two semesters abroad, you should plan to meet with the Cardwate and either case - one or two semesters abroad - you should plan to meet with the Graduate and Professional Studies advisor in the Career Center during the spring semester of your sophomore year to make sure you are on track.
+In either case - one or two semesters abroad - you should plan to meet with the Graduate and Professional Studies advisor in the Career Center during the spring semester of your sophomore year to make sure you are on track.